-Do you have a day off, or are you looking for something to do with some time in Bangkok?
-I want to share with you a day trip to Thailand History where I took time to see the historical beauty of the city outside the downtown area.
+Do you have a day off, or are you looking for something to do with some time in Krung Thep Maha Nakhon (Bangkok)?
+I want to share with you a day trip to Thailand History where I took time to see the city's historical beauty outside the downtown area.

-A wonderful adventure by motorbike and ferry, exploring and learning, doing many things cheaply, or for free.
+An incredible adventure by motorbike and ferry, exploring and learning, and doing many things cheaply or for free.
 I traveled 82 kilometers and never left the Bangkok Metropolitan Region!

-Bangkok has an amazing diversity of landscape, culture, and history.
-One of the best ways to escape downtown and explore the city is a motorbike tour of the outlying areas.
-I would suggest a ride through Bang Nam, Bang Kachao, Phra Samut Chedi, Phi Suea Fort, Chulahomkao Fort, and back.
+Krung Thep Maha Nakhon (Bangkok) has a fantastic landscape, culture, and historical diversity.
+One of the best ways to escape downtown and explore the city is a motorcycle tour of the outlying areas.
+I suggest a ride through Bang Nam, Bang Kachao, Phra Samut Chedi, Phi Suea Fort, Chulahomkao Fort, and back.

-By using the ferries, you can cover all these kilometers on a fast-moving but relaxed day.
+You can cover all these kilometers using the ferries on a fast-moving but relaxed day.
 And there is so much to see on the way to the forts!
-Stop for a visit to Wat Bang Nam, tour the “Green Lung”, and pass through a Thai Navy Base.
+Stop for a visit to Wat Bang Nam, tour the “Green Lung,” and pass through a Thai Navy Base.

-The Forts are of particular significance in Bangkok’s early history, perfectly maintained, and free to enter.
+The Forts are of particular significance in Bangkok’s early history, perfectly maintained and free to enter.
 Special attractions include a fascinating temple near one fort and a unique ship museum at the other.
-I may also have some recommendations on stops for coffee & food, and tips on getting around.
+I may also have some recommendations on stops for coffee and food and tips on getting around.

-From Sukhumvit, there are many points to cross over to Bang Kachao so it depends on where you are staying.
-I chose to go from BTS Udom Suk near our office on Sukhumvit 68, and cross at Bang Na Pier.
-The first stop is Wat Bang Nam Phueng Nok, a simple place in pristine condition with a Stupa next to the ordination hall.
-It’s free to get in and there is a great view of the river and skyline from the top floor.
+From Sukhumvit, there are many points to cross over to Bang Kachao, so it depends on where you are staying.
+I chose to go from BTS Udom Suk near our office on Sukhumvit 68 and cross at Bang Na Pier.
+The first stop is Wat Bang Nam Phueng Nok, a place in pristine condition with a Stupa next to the ordination hall.
+It’s free to get in, and there is an excellent view of the river and skyline from the top floor.

 #2 Road to Phra Samut Chedi and Phi Suea Samut Fort Museum

-After taking the time to cross Bang Kachao, I went over the bridge and onto the main road to head south.
-This takes me to Phra Samut Chedi where things really start to get interesting.
-It’s free to enter the Chedi (Temple) and inside is an amazing ornate Wat and a Pagoda 40 meters tall!
+After crossing Bang Kachao, I went over the bridge and onto the main road to head south.
+This takes me to Phra Samut Chedi, where things get interesting.
+It’s free to enter the Chedi (Temple), and inside is an amazing ornate Wat and a Pagoda 40 meters tall!

 Inside are golden Buddha images, fantastic statues, and Buddhist relics to enrich your understanding of Buddhist culture.
 I spent another half-hour there and then continued over a bridge into the Phi Suea Samut Fort Museum, passing through a fantastic forest of mangrove trees.